moa-mnsr/sunflower/bodytext.md

 3.

-where do we greet the lesser heart of our one who loved too hungry
+where do we greet the lesser heart of I who loved too hungry

-*the partial, the shifting, the mutable — all that the absolute excludes.*
+*the shifting, the mutable — all that the absolute excludes.*

 4.